QCD thermalization: Ab initio approaches and interdisciplinary connections

-Furthermore, assigning a distance measure to phase spaces allows one to define the notion of slow evolution.
-It was introduced to this topic in Ref.~\cite{Heller:2015dha} under the name slow roll approximation, which originates from the field of inflationary cosmology~\cite{Liddle:1994dx}.
-For example, the distance notion discussed above leads to the magnitude of velocity of a given state being $| \mathscr{A}'(w)|$ and slowly evolving solutions (note that Ref.~\cite{Heller:2020anv} was defining rather regions of slow evolution) are those which lead to the flattest form of $\mathscr{A}(w)$.
-In \Fig{fig:bifAholo}, such a solution found in Ref.~\cite{Romatschke:2017vte} by fine tuning initial conditions is denoted by orange.
-What is quite remarkable is that this solution at early times has $\mathscr{A}$ very close to $\frac{3}{2}$.
-This corresponds to free streaming ${\cal P}_{L} = 0$, which with its ${\cal E} \sim \frac{1}{\tau}$ evades the study of initial conditions behind \Eq{eq.epsilonETbif} reported in Ref.~\cite{Beuf:2009cx}.
+Furthermore, assigning a distance measure to phase space allows one to define the notion of slow evolution.
+This topic was introduced in Ref.~\cite{Heller:2015dha} under the name slow roll approximation, which originates from the field of inflationary cosmology~\cite{Liddle:1994dx}.
+The previously discussed distance notion leads to the magnitude of velocity of a given state being $| \mathscr{A}'(w)|$, and slowly evolving solutions (note that Ref.~\cite{Heller:2020anv} instead defined regions of slow evolution) are those that lead to the flattest form of $\mathscr{A}(w)$.
+In \Fig{fig:bifAholo}, such a solution given in Ref.~\cite{Romatschke:2017vte} using fine tuning initial conditions is denoted by an orange curve.
+Note that this solution at early times has $\mathscr{A}$ very close to $\frac{3}{2}$.
+This corresponds to free streaming ${\cal P}_{L} = 0$, which evades the study of initial conditions behind \Eq{eq.epsilonETbif} reported in Ref.~\cite{Beuf:2009cx}.

-It is also important to stress that the notion of slowly evolving solutions is a priori independent from the notion of convergence (attraction).
-However in full phase space, or at least a representative projection of it, one can make a thermodynamic-like argument, as in Ref.~\cite{Heller:2020anv}, in favor of typical states residing in the slow roll region.
-Finally, one can think of the slow evolution as a generalization of the notion of the gradient expansion that does not involve an expansion with individual terms badly behaving at very early times, namely, as inverse powers of $w$ in \Eq{eq.Ahydroholo}.
+We stress that the notion of slowly evolving solutions is a priori independent from the notion of convergence (attraction).
+However, in full phase space, or at least a representative projection of it, one can make a thermodynamic-like argument, as in Ref.~\cite{Heller:2020anv}, in favor of typical states residing in the slow roll region.
+One can think of slow evolution as a generalization of the notion of the gradient expansion that does not involve an expansion with individual terms badly behaving at very early times, namely, as inverse powers of $w$ in \Eq{eq.Ahydroholo}.